 There is new information for businesses due to COVID-19.
 Check the latest updates.

-This is to ensure that adequate space is available for the safe and free movement of all highway users and that consideration is given to the location of the amenity in terms of possible noise disturbance for local residents and business owners.
+The application process helps to ensure that adequate space is available for the safe and free movement of all highway users and that consideration is given to possible noise disturbance for local residents and business owners.

 Who can apply?